lazojs/lazo/docs/LazoView.md

 });
 ```

+### CSS Classes
+Lazo adds CSS classes to view elements at different times in the life cycle:

+* "lazo-detached": Markup is in the DOM, but `attach` has not been called
+* "lazo-attached": Markup is in the DOM and `attach` has been called

+### Setting View States
+[LazoState](#LazoState) is mixed into LazoView and can be used to set different states on a view.

 ### `createWidget()`

 Used to programatically create a widget instance.
 Creates an instance of a widget.
 Renders widget in `el`
 if `el` does not contain children.
 Attaches widget to the `el`.
-Pushes widget instance to name array in `wudgets`
+Pushes widget instance to name array in `widgets`
 object of the parent widget.

 *Note - Should only called on the client.*